Ultimate Guide to Choosing and Registering a Business Name in Singapore.

 - For example, if you intend to sell baking tools, you would then use “47534” in “Secondary Activity” and “Sale of Baking Tools” for “Secondary User-Described Activity”.

-Under “Position Details”, select the approriate fields for your company in “Position Held” and “Category”.
+- Under “Position Details”, select the appropriate fields for your company in “Position Held” and “Category”.

 - Date of Appointment

 - Identification Type

 - Email Address

 - Fill up the following fields under “Residential Address”: